-The key to making the plantain substitution work is to ensure they're fried until they're nice and crispy.
-Also, the fried plantains need to be drained very well otherwise you will end up with a greasy mess.
+- Ensure the plantain slices are fried until they're nice and crispy and are drained very well, otherwise, you will end up with a greasy mess.

-Almost anything you can put on a sandwich can also be put on a jibarito.
-Thinly sliced steak is the original meat of choice, though any of your favorite deli meats will make an excellent base as well.
-If you scour Chicago's restaurant menus, you will find jibaritos with everything from chicken to shrimp, even vegetarian versions with tofu.
+- If you scour Chicago's restaurant menus, you will find jibaritos with everything from chicken to shrimp and even vegetarian versions with tofu.
 Whatever you choose, be sure to top it with a great cheese and the freshest, crispest vegetables you can find.

-Garlic mayonnaise is a popular condiment for jibaritos as well.
-It's easy to make at home, simply mix garlic with mayo, salt, and lemon juice as seen in the classic aioli recipe.
+- Garlic mayonnaise is a popular condiment for jibaritos.
+It's easy to make at home; simply mix garlic with mayo, salt, and lemon juice, which is a classic aioli recipe.